scalacenter/scalafix/docs/developers/tutorial.md

                     val parameterName = parameter.displayName
                     Patch.addLeft(t, s"$parameterName = ")
                   case _ =>
-                    // Do nothing, the symbol is not a method.
+                    // Do nothing, the symbol is not a method with matching signature Patch.empty
-                    Patch.empty
                 }
               case None =>